laoluAkan18/BNTU/README.md

 The target audience of this project is like-minded developers looking to explore the universe through a CLI tool.

+## Instructions

+- first, sign up to [the nasa api](https://api.nasa.gov/) then runset an environmental variable `apod-key` that stores your api key.
+You may need to restart the computer to have the variable set properly.

 ## How the program works

 - you specify a directory to store the media of the day